lebriggs/laura_website_2/content/project/orcidmap/index.md

 ### Contact Laura

-I love hearing from readers, so you are always welcome to [connect with me](/contact).
+I love hearing from readers, so you're welcome to [connect with me](/contact).